-In the focus are besides strength – mobility, control, coordination, jumping power, explosive strength, and reactive strength.
+In the focus are besides pure leg strength – mobility, control, coordination, jumping power, explosive strength, and reactive strength.
 A lot more than just power!

 This kind of athletic training can greatly improve other activities of yours like running or soccer.
 But even if you are ‘just’ working out it isn’t a bad idea to give your body more input far beyond the capabilities of an ordinary leg press.